 - 96% found exact matches of their brand-owned domain with a different top-level domain (TLD)—for example, “.net” vs. “.com”

 - 85% of retail brands found domains selling counterfeit goods

 - 76% found lookalike domains posing as their brand

-Attackers attempt to draw victims to lookalike sites by spreading links in phishing emails, social media posts, and online ads.
+For this online shopping scam, attackers will attempt to draw victims to lookalike sites by spreading links in phishing emails, social media posts, and online ads.
 A well-designed lookalike site can be very convincing—even if you know what to look for.
 And shopping on a small smartphone screen can make it even harder for users to spot subtle warning signs.

 Timely Alerts and Advice

-The holiday season is just another reminder that end-users must be able to identify and avoid phishing attacks, fraudulent sites and other threats.
+The holiday season is just another reminder that end-users must be able to identify online shopping scams and avoid phishing attacks, fraudulent sites and other threats.
 It also reinforces the value of broad-based security awareness training that users can apply both in the workplace and in their personal lives.
 In addition to a strong training foundation, users benefit from timely advice—such as receiving mobile shopping security tips when they’re likely to be researching and buying products online.

 While watching for broad seasonal trends is useful, scams and phishing tactics are constantly evolving.
 Our Attack Spotlight content provides timely alerts about specific, current threats in a way that’s easy to share with your end-users.
 Our latest Attack Spotlight, available now, is particularly relevant to online shopping: It helps users avoid the growing lookalike website trend.

 We encourage you to use our free security awareness resources to alert your employees to this threat.
 Let’s help everyone enjoy a safer holiday season.